expo/ex-navigation/README.md

 ## Updating route params

-Sometimes you don't have all of the data that you need to set the navigation bar title when you mount the route - for example, if you navigate to a user profile screen by user id and need to fetch the profile data before you know what the name is.
+Sometimes you don't have all of the data that you need to set the navigation bar title or height when you mount the route - for example, if you navigate to a user profile screen by user id and need to fetch the profile data before you know what the name is.
 In this case, one solution is to use the `updateCurrentRouteParams` function available